ENCODE-DCC/encoded/src/encoded/schemas/changelogs/genetic_modification.md

 ## Changelog for genetic_modification.json

+### Minor changes since schema version 9

+* Dependencies were altered to allow insertions (category) for expression (purpose) via transduction or transient transfection (method) to be specified.
+This combination is meant to allow the introduction of guide RNAs and CRISPR machinery to cells. *modified_site_nonspecific* and *introduced_elements* properties are also required.

 ### Schema version 9

 * Several underused *purpose* enum were combined: *activation* and *overexpression* are remapped to *expression*, and *analysis* and *screening* are remapped to *characterization*.